 Principle two dealt with identifying, accepting, and clearing the limitations that our souls place upon us.
 Every challenge is an opportunity to learn and grow, to move closer to the ‘authentic you,’ the true you;’ healing, to become ‘whole.’

-Once we understand our limitations, we can work with them, show them love, thank them for the role they've played in your lives, integrate them or, if necessary, send them on their way.
+Once we understand our limitations, we can work with them.
+We can show them, love, thank them for the role they've played in your lives, integrate them or, if necessary, send them on their way.

 We started off with the ‘talent’ of intuition, seeing the deeper story.
 We call them talents, but they're accessible to everyone.
 Like I said previously, some of us are better at certain things than others, but we're all good at something.

 Intuition is about seeing the world the way you think it is.
 We all have the choice to view the world according to our own perspectives.

 Having said this, it's important that we acknowledge a consensual reality, otherwise, existence would be a madhouse.